Capabilities That Set Us Apart

-The technologies available to ficonTEC and implemented in the different machine solutions translate into a broad and established array of production capabilities specifically geared to provide the most efficient route to photonic device micro-assembly, packaging and testing.
+The technologies available to ficonTEC and implemented in the different machine solutions translate into a broad and established array of production capabilities specifically geared to provide the most efficient route to photonic device micro-assembly and testing.

 Working closely with our customers and based on our broader expertise developed over 20 years of active development, the best capabilities for the application are determined.
 Whenever possible, we take an active role in helping the customer adapt to and adopt these capabilities fully.
 We assist in evaluating existing processes and methods, optimizing and developing innovative processes right through to their implementation, resulting in optimization of the assembly processes and thus achieving maximum production efficiency.
 The finished machines are then all supplied as turn-key systems, with all hardware and automation functions controlled by ficonTEC’s flexible and easy-to-use PROCESS CONTROL MASTER application software.